laios1/chess_AI_DQL/README.md

 # chess_AI_DQL
-I created an AI from scratch that learn to play chess using deep Q learning
+I created an AI from scratch that learn to play chess using deep Q learning.

-to launch it you only need the chess python library, Numpy and Json installed on your computer
+to launch it you only need the chess python library, Numpy and Json installed on your computer. you also need stockfish installed to train the AI against it.